drewbelf/markdown-cv/index.md

 ### academic presentations

 `upcoming`
 Proposal accepted for “Restoring rectitudo: Anselm of Canterbury, Ecological Sin, and Cosmic Salvation.”
 The Thomas H. Olbricht Christian Scholars’ Conference.
-Lipscomb University (hybrid in-person/online due to covid-19).
+Lipscomb University (hybrid in-person/online due to COVID-19).
 June 9–11, 2021.

 Proposal submitted for “In Community We Live and Die: A Franciscan Account of Death and Dying.”
 The College Theology Society Annual Convention.
 June 3–6, 2021.

 `2021`
-“Basic Human Communities: An Alternative to Zoom Worship in the Era of covid.”
+“Basic Human Communities: An Alternative to Zoom Worship in the Era of COVID.”
 Graduate Student Conference on Pandemic & Religion.
 The Boisi Center for Religion and American Public Life.
-Boston College (online due to covid-19).
+Boston College (online due to COVID-19).
 February 27.
 (Coauthored with Laurel Marshall Potter, Kelly Kossar, and Elli Pripas.)

 `2020`
 “Who Is iste homo Jesus?
 A Halensian Contribution.”
 Christ among the Disciplines.
 Online interdisciplinary conference.
 December 11–13.

 “History in Crisis?
 How Augustine Reads John’s Apocalypse.”
 Patristic, Medieval, and Renaissance Conference.
-Villanova University (online due to covid-19).
+Villanova University (online due to COVID-19).
 October 16–18.

 “Christum esse confitemur, ergo Christus est unum: the Early Franciscans and Thomas Aquinas on the Logical and Ontological Unity of Christ.”
 Thomas Aquinas and the Crisis of Christology.
 Ave Maria University.
 February 6–8.